vbotka/ansible-linux-postinstall/README.md

 ## Role Variables

-Read the defaults and examples in vars.
+See defaults and examples in vars.

 ## Workflow